 Key Contributions

-- Adapts the Technology Acceptance Model to balanced news chatbots, isolating perceived usefulness and trust as the dominant predictors of attitude and intention to use.
+• Extends the Technology Acceptance Model to balanced news chatbots, identifying trust and perceived usefulness as the dominant drivers of adoption.

-- Provides counterintuitive evidence that conspiracy-believing users can respond more favorably to balanced information tools than mainstream-believing users.
+• Provides empirical evidence that conspiracy-believing users can respond favorably to tools offering diverse information, complicating theories of motivated reasoning and reactance.

 Methods

-Two preregistered online experiments with US panel participants used Infobot to present 8 climate headlines (4 mainstream, 4 alternative) in a randomized carousel; participants read ≥4 article summaries.
-Study 1 (n=177) split groups via the Generic Conspiracist Beliefs Scale; Study 2 (n=58) used a custom 4-item climate-conspiracy scale (α=.83).
-TAM constructs (ease of use, usefulness, risks, trust, attitude, intention) were measured on 7-point Likert scales and modeled via SEM in lavaan with robust ML estimation, supplemented by Welch’s t-tests and exploratory analyses of article-selection and reading-time behavior.
+Two preregistered online survey experiments with US panel participants.
+Infobot (built with Rasa + web front-end) presented eight climate headlines — four mainstream, four alternative/conspiratorial — in a randomized carousel, requiring participants to read at least four summaries.
+Study 1 (n=177) split groups via the Generic Conspiracist Beliefs Scale; Study 2 (n=58) used a self-constructed 4-item climate-specific conspiracy scale (α=.83).
+TAM constructs (ease of use, usefulness, perceived risks, trust, attitude, intention) were measured on 7-point Likert scales.
+Analysis used structural equation modeling (lavaan, robust ML) with CFI/RMSEA/SRMR fit indices, Welch’s t-tests for group comparisons, and exploratory analysis of article selection and reading times.

 Findings

-- High-conspiracy participants were more politically conservative, but in Study 1 did not differ on belief in anthropogenic climate change.
+• Higher-conspiracy participants were more politically conservative in both studies; Study 1 found no group difference in belief in anthropogenic climate change.

-- A negatively worded trust item cross-loaded onto perceived risk and was dropped.
+• A negatively worded trust item cross-loaded onto perceived risk and was dropped to improve fit.

 Connections